 Once this is done, you’ll have the ability to add the offending email address.
 Put it in under “From” and then click “Create Filter” at the bottom.

 You’ll get a drop-down list of actions of what will happen to this email once it arrives at your address.
-Check the ‘Delete it’ box and click ‘Create Filter’ (again).
+To block that sender in Gmail and delete their emails right away, check the ‘Delete it’ box and click ‘Create Filter’ (again).

 Now, every time that person’s emails get sent to your address, they won’t just end up in Spam, they’ll be automatically deleted.

-Blocking senders in Gmail is well and good but what if you’ve had a change of heart and no longer want an address blocked?
+It can be very empowering to block an email on Gmail but what if you’ve had a change of heart and no longer want an address blocked?
 Don’t worry, it can be reversed.

 Go back to Settings and the Filtered and Blocked Messages tab.
 Go to the email you’d like to unblock.
 To the right of that email, click ‘unblock’.